 Free, and preinstalled on your computer or device

-The Mac doesn't currently ship with a pre-installed voice memo app, but that will change with Mojave, when the iOS Voice Memo app will be ported to macOS.
-Check the iOS details below to see what it will be like, and if you need an app right now, check out your options in "The Competition" section below.
+The new Macs have a pre-installed voice memo app (since macOS 10.4 Mojave when the iOS Voice Memo app is now ported to macOS).
+Check the iOS details below to see what it’s like, and if you need an app right now, check out your options in “The Competition” section below.

 The iPhone has a Voice Memos app with similar functionality.
 Like the Windows app, it is easy to record and playback a voice memo, as well as share your recordings and make basic edits.